arlotito/iot-device-wireshark/README.md

 # Overview
-A docker-based setup to analyze the traffic between a simulated IoT Device and the Azure IoT HUB using Wireshark.
+A docker-based setup to analyze the traffic between a simulated IoT Device on-prem and the Azure IoT HUB using Wireshark.

 ![alt](./images/block-diagram.png)